jaanli/exploring_american_community_survey_data/README.md

 ## Variables available for individual-level microdata on people

-The following variables are available in the individual-level census files for every (anonymized) person, alongside 79 variables for the `weight` of the person (for computing population-level weighted estimates):
+The following variables are available in the individual-level census files for every (anonymized) person, alongside 79 variables for the `weight` of the person (for computing population-level weighted estimates and [allocation flags](https://www.census.gov/acs/www/methodology/sample-size-and-data-quality/item-allocation-rates/) to denote missing values that were imputed):
 ```
 Record Type
 Housing unit/GQ person serial number